-Culinary Arts I provides students with a foundational understanding of the food service industry and opportunities to build technical skills in food preparation and service.
-Students examine basic rules of kitchen safety and sanitation, of
+Culinary Arts I provide students with a foundational understanding of the food service industry and opportunities to build technical skills in food preparation and service.
+Students examine basic rules of kitchen safety and sanitation, of purchasing and receiving, and of fundamental nutrition.
+The curriculum incorporates math and science in culinary applications.